 Day 1 (Monday 31st July)

-all enjoyed a leisurely breakfast on board, but by the time we had disembarked, raided the Coop for lunch and had a dodgy tyre changed on the mini-bus (the Paddy Wagon),
+Our comfortable overnight ferry trip from Aberdeen sea breaking to Lerwick was an excellent start to LOUGS visit to over rocks Shetland.
+It may have been misty as we all enjoyed a leisurely breakfast on board, but by the time we had disembarked, raided the Coop for lunch and had a dodgy tyre changed on the mini-bus (the Paddy Wagon), it was sunny.

 Back to our lodgings to unpack and freshen up be- fore dinner at Da Haaf the NAFC restaurant where the fish was delicious.
 The evening sun cast a warm light over the water and headlands creating a very attractive vista to end an enjoyable day.

 Day 2 (Tuesday 1st August)

 The view was stunning, if a little misty, with moun- tains and valleys and the surrounds of Scalloway before us.
 This was a stop to set the scene in geo- logical terms for the rest of the day and to some ex- tent the rest of the week.
 Allen introduced us to the names of major rock groups and types and the tec- tonic episodes which were the most significant events that shaped the current topography of the Shetland Islands.